joshuarichard/amgg/README.md

 ### amgg
 2015 Gordon College Senior Project

-Jake Buettner, Joshua Richard, Dane Vanden Berg
+Jake Buettner, Joshua Richard, and Dane Vanden Berg

 Preliminary system documentation for this project can be found in `planning/`